WHAT IS HEAT?

 Gas and Electric Utilities

-At this location, homes in the community are not metered and your rent will include these utility costs, up to your full BAH amount.
+At this location homes are metered and your rent will include these utilities.
 For more information about your utilities, please contact the Property Management Office.

 During the Initial Development Period (IDP), Barksdale Family Housing will bear the responsibility for all of the utility cost to include water, waste water, gas and electricity.
 Following the IDP, the tenants will be responsible for paying for their gas and electricity consumption.
 Tenant utility allowance will be based on 110% of average estimated electric and gas costs.
 The utility allowance allows members to pay for the cost of electric and gas without experiencing any costs beyond their housing allowances.
 The tenant is responsible for managing their energy consumption within the established utility allowance.